ytouati5/ytouati5/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently a Master student in Chemistry at EPFL :squirel:
-- 📫 How to reach me: yasmine.touatiepfl.ch
+- 📫 How to reach me: yasmine.touati@epfl.ch
 - 😄 Pronouns: She/Her

 -->